leihs/leihs-inventory/README.md

 bin/dev-run-frontend
 ```

-Plain start, assuming it was installed before:
+For a quicker start when already installed before:

 ```sh
 npm run dev